dynamsoft-docs/label-recognition-docs-server/programming/cplusplus/user-guide.md

 3. Copy the `[INSTALLATION FOLDER]\Distributables\CharacterModel` directory to the same folder as the EXE file.

+4. Copy the `[INSTALLATION FOLDER]\Distributables\DLR-PresetTemplates.json` file to the same folder as the EXE file.

-4. Run the program `RecognizeAnImage.exe`.
+5. Run the program `RecognizeAnImage.exe`.

 #### On Linux